v1ld/reactive_hud/README.md

    Primary Needs and Rads meters show only when close to their thresholds.

+   Weapon Condition and Ammo show only when weapon health is below a threshold or the weapon isn't fully loaded.

 *  Project Nevada

    Energy Cell usage and Grenade quick select show only if an